SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 nginx.ingress.kubernetes.io/proxy-buffers-number
 ```

-You can generate a dummy self-signed certificate specify for your `hostname`, assign it to spec `ingress.tls` and NGINX ingress controller default certificate (if it is enabled inline).
+You can generate a test double self-signed certificate specify for your `hostname`, assign it to spec `ingress.tls` and NGINX ingress controller default certificate (if it is enabled inline).
 For example:

 ```yaml
 tls: